awsdocs/amazon-chime-administration-guide/doc_source/network-config.md

   + 1\.2 mbps up \(when presenting\) and down \(when viewing\) for high quality\.
 This adapts as low as 320 kbps based on network conditions\.
   + Remote control: 800 kbps fixed

-Amazon Chime Business Calling and Amazon Chime Voice Connector have the following bandwidth requirements:
+Amazon Chime Voice Connectors have the following bandwidth requirements:
 + Audio
   + Call: \~90 kbps up and down\.
 This includes media payload and packet overhead\.
 + T\.38 fax